 Using an auto-siphon, move the beer from the boiling pot into carboys with airlocks.
 Leave lots of head room in your carboys, because the beer will bubble up significantly during the fermentation process.

 Store somewhere dark and relatively cool (67F / 19C) for around 10-14 days.
-It will take that long for the primary fermentation to stop, and you no longer see CO2 bubbles in the airlock.
+The exact temperature range and length of time will depend on the strain of yeast, so follow the information on your package of yeast.
+Regardless you’re waiting for the primary fermentation to stop, and you no longer see CO2 bubbles in the airlock.

 Adding Hops After Fermentation